ThomasPak/cell-competition/README.md

 # Modelling cell competition

-This repository contains the code developed and used in the thesis **Modelling cell competition**, submitted by Thomas Pak for the degree of *Doctor of Philosophy* at the University of Oxford (Trinity 2021).
+This repository contains the code developed and used in (i) the thesis **Modelling cell competition**, submitted by Thomas Pak for the degree of *Doctor of Philosophy* at the University of Oxford (Trinity 2021), and (ii) the paper **A mathematical framework for the emergence of winners and losers in cell competition** (review pending).

 The `well_mixed` and `vertex` directories contain the code for the well-mixed and vertex models, respectively.

-The `sims` directory contains the scripts used to run simulation suites.
+The `sims` and `paper-sims` directories contain the scripts used to run the simulation suites described in the thesis and in the paper, respectively.

 ## Well-mixed model